 Students investigate what consumers need to look out for when shopping online.
-They can contact the Citizens’ Advice Bureau(external link) to research how to shop online safely, or they can phone or email their local bureau or get advice live online through Virtual CAB(external link) .
+They can contact the Citizens’ Advice Bureau(external link) to research how to shop online safely, or they can phone or email their local bureau to get advice.

 Alternatively, students can research websites to compile a list of tips for online shopping safety.
 Useful websites include: